9beach/analyze-sgf/README.en-US.md

 analyze them with the help of the overall win rate, good and bad move labes, and proposed variations.

-You can specify a very large number of visits, `analyze-sgf` lets Katago to analyze them for hours, and then saves the results.
-This will provide a different depth than using Katago in real time.

 `analyze-sgf` also gives you a way to specify a very large number of visits and let KataGo analyze several hours, then save and recycle the KataGo analysis data (not reviewed SGF).
 This provides a whole new level of